dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 # Practical: Add a popup

-In this practical we **add a popup** to the Energy Explorer using the Flourish popup component:
+In this practical we **add a popup** to Energy Explorer using the Flourish popup component:

 {width: 33%}
 ![Energy Explorer with Flourish popup](7253c5359b08f6d4fc7f52559fa5c94b.png)